dotnet/docs/docs/standard/base-types/how-to-round-trip-date-and-time-values.md

 ---
-description: "Learn more about: How to: Round-trip Date and Time Values"
+title: "How to: Round-trip Date and Time Values"
-title: "How to: Round-trip Date and Time Values" ms.date: 11/15/2022
+description: "Learn how to round-trip date and time values" ms.date: 11/15/2022
 dev_langs:
   - "csharp"